ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    Simulation tree with added *Mungbean* crop model.

-When we now navigate again to the *manager* script ``SowHarvest_mungbean``, you are able to select *Mungbean* from the drop-down list as the target crop.
+When you now navigate again to the *manager* script ``SowHarvest_mungbean``, you are able to select *Mungbean* from the drop-down list as the target crop.
 Further modifications that we need to conduct to ``SowHarvest_mungbean`` are:

 - Update the sowing window start and end dates to desired values for mungbean around Dalby (start: 1-oct; end: 30-dec).